exein-io/icedragon/README.md

 does so thanks to [crossdev], which allows management and installation of packages inside sysroots.
 There is no such tooling on Alpine.

-## Featured libraries
+## Featured libraries and tools

-Icedragon comes with a set of static libraries which can be considered "build essentials" for the most of C/C++ software on Linux, as well as for Rust crates, which don't vendor C dependencies and expect them to be present in the system.
+Icedragon comes with a set of static libraries and tools which can be considered "build essentials" for the most of C/C++ software on Linux, as well as for Rust crates, which don't vendor C dependencies and expect them to be present in the system.

 * Compression libraries:
   * brotli